XceptN/linux-tips/smem.md

-You can use `smem` tool to investigate comprehensive system and memory useage.
+You can use `smem` tool to investigate comprehensive system and memory usage.